bangetto/Fijador/.github/README.md

 - [MC-109087](https://bugs.mojang.com/browse/MC-109087) - Faces of some blocks are not at all culled when said face is hidden by a solid, opaque block
 - [MC-131022](https://bugs.mojang.com/browse/MC-131022) - Conduits float when held in the player's hand
 - [MC-135407](https://bugs.mojang.com/browse/MC-135407) - Tall seagrass is one pixel above the water when the water is 2 blocks high
+- [MC-137583](https://bugs.mojang.com/browse/MC-137583) - The sides of "polished" slabs appear cut off / double versions of these slabs look like normal blocks
+- [MC-137913](https://bugs.mojang.com/browse/MC-137913) - Oak sign item texture's text is brighter than that of the other signs